R-Fischer47/CogRoboticsFinalProject/README.md

 ## Steps to run the model
   - Run "src/rigid3dTransformation.m".
 Here we read the "Knife_Object0.pcd" and transform it in the X,Y and(or) Z axis rotations.
 The output image serves as the input to the second script.

   - Run "src/PoseEstimation.m".
-Here we take the base object "Knife_Object0.pcd" and the reference object as inputs (`line 11` and `line 72`).
+Here we take the base object "Knife_Object0.pcd" and the transformed object as inputs (`line 11` and `line 72`).
 The model calculates the pose transformation of the second object compared to the base object.
 The output is displayed in a windowed fashion.
 A sample output is shown as below

  ## Result of our approach
   ![alt text](https://github.com/R-Fischer47/CogRobotics_FinalProject/blob/main/Results/knife_result.jpg)